-Fresh garden corn on the cob with chunks of potatoes in a creamy broth.
+Corn Chowder made with fresh corn on the cob and chunks of potatoes in a creamy broth is delicious and satisfying.

 I had gotten a bunch of fresh corn on the cob recently and froze most of it to enjoy after the season.
 I wanted to make something with it besides serving it as a side dish and realized I had never shared Corn Chowder here on the blog so now was as good of a time as any.

 As I was thinking about the word “chowder” I also realized that I should probably explain the difference between different types of soup so you know what I’m talking about.